 “Don’t worry, I’ll be quick,” he cried over his shoulders before running towards the Gryffindor changing rooms.

 I had an enjoyable walk up to the castle with George.
 He told me some hilarious anecdotes about the previous Gryffindor quidditch captain.
 Percival Estray was such a quidditch fanatic that he used to force the team up at four in the morning and run laps around the lake.
-I had a feeling the reason behind Gryffindor repeatedly losing their quidditch matches last year was due to the team being so sleep deprived.
-I could recollect Mary using History of Magic lessons as a time for napping.
+No wonder Gryffindor had lost the cup.

 When we entered the castle, we both went our separate ways.
 I went to the Great Hall to catch the remnants of dinner, and George headed off to the tower to clean off the three inch layer of mud which was coating him.

 I scanned my eyes down the Gryffindor table, and to my luck I found Lily, Maia, Mary and Alice seated at the end closest to the staff table.
 I headed towards where they were sat and slid into the seat.

 “You took your time.
 Having fun were we?”
 Lily asked with a very mischievous look in her eye.
 Why did she insist on these secret signs?
 If she came out with it, it would be much easier.

 “Yeah, it was nice.
 George entertained me with stories about Estray,” I said directing the last part towards Mary, who had forced us to listen to her rants last year about his crazy quidditch training schedules.

 “Eurgh, don’t remind me of him.
 I’m really surprised he wasn’t in Slytherin.
 With all of that evil stored inside of him, he would have made a perfect death eater!” exclaimed Mary.